ueberdosis/hocuspocus/docs/upgrade.md

 With the upgrade to the new version, the initialization of hocuspocus has changed.
 As described on the [usage](/server/usage) side, there are two ways on how you can use hocuspocus.
 With the built-in server.
 Or like a library with other frameworks (like [express](/server/examples#express)).
-To make things simpler and enable more features in the future, we seperated classes and put the server into its own class.
+To make things simpler and enable more features in the future, we separated classes and put the server into its own class.

 ### Usage with .configure()